Thank you, Scott Shannon, and happy Monday if there's such a thing.

 They're listened to within Democratic circles.

-Now, do I think behind closed doors that there's a lot of uh chatter going on and a lot of plotting and planning going on?
+Now, do I think behind closed doors that there's a lot of chatter going on and a lot of plotting and planning going on?

 Yeah, of course I do.

-Now, Joe Biden did launch his Social media presidential campaign.
+Now, Joe Biden did launch his social media presidential campaign.

 Where did he launch it?